vannesschancc/SimpleBinaryCalculator/README.md

 Framework: Swing, Java

-#Demo can be shown as below.
+The interface can be shown as below.
 ![Demo](BinaryCalculator.PNG?raw=true)